Ford Mustang (second generation): 1978

 In 1978, the "King Cobra" became available.
 This was a limited edition version with 4,313 units produced.
 It featured a deep air-dam, stripes, and a "Pontiac Trans Am style" cobra snake decal on the hood.
 The King Cobra was available only with the V8 to help bolster the car's performance image.

-Following a marketing change initiated the previous model year, Mustang II sales literature continued to emphasize sportiness over the luxury that had been emphasized for most of the Mustang II's existence, again placing a racy-looking 2+2 hatchback model, equipped with T-top roof and roof wrap over band, on the cover of the car's dealership brochure.
+Following a marketing change initiated the previous model year, Mustang II sales literature continued to emphasize sportiness over the luxury that had been emphasized for most of the Mustang II's existence, again placing the 2+2 hatchback model with the optional T-top roof on the cover of the sales brochure.

 A "chic" Fashion Accessory Package was also offered this year, featuring Southwest-looking, striped "Fresno cloth" seating, enhanced interior lighting, vanity pockets, and special pinstriping.

 Consumer Guide tested a Mustang II Cobra II that year and found that its power just exceeded that of its closest competitors in the Sporty class, the Chevrolet Monza and its General Motors siblings, but that it ranked very low in handling and ride, with a marked tendency to lean despite its performance suspension.

-On the momentum of the Mustang II's successful sales, a totally new Mustang would be introduced for the 1979 model year.
+On the momentum of the Mustang II's successful sales, a new Ford Mustang (third generation) would be introduced for the 1979 model year.

 Reviews

 Contemporary

 The Mustang II was named Motor Trend's Car of the Year, in 1974, the last Mustang to achieve that honor until 1994.
-Nevertheless, there were also mixed contemporary reviews including Consumer Reports reporting that "there are better subcompacts on the market than the Mustang II" and recommended the AMC Gremlin as a car that was at least as good, and in some respects superior, in terms of seating, noise level, normal and emergency handling, and acceleration; and Road & Track was of the opinion that the Ford was neither fast nor particularly good handling.
+Nevertheless, there were also mixed contemporary reviews including Consumer Reports reporting that "there are better subcompacts on the market than the Mustang II" and recommended the AMC Gremlin as a car that was at least as good, and in some respects superior, in terms of seating, noise level, normal and emergency handling, and acceleration; and Road & Track described that the Ford was neither fast nor particularly good handling.